 Bath salts have been around forever.
 They went out of fashion for some time, now they are back as a bathtime essential.

-Bath salts are an excellent addition to enhance relaxation, so give the guide a look.
+Bath salts are an excellent addition to enhance relaxation.

 Essential Oils in Your Bath

 Essential oils can be an excellent alternative to bubble baths.
 Oil is conducive to a relaxing bathtime.

 They can help with circulations, relaxation, and can soak away the stresses and strains of whatever day you have had.

 A great way to release toxins from the body in a relaxing bath.
 Depending on which you choose, essential oils will even invigorate and assist in relieving aches and pains.

 Oils have been used in bathing since ancient times.
 As you might expect, I have a full guide on the use of essential oils in the bath.
 It includes the best to choose depending on what you are looking for.

 Because there are so many places to find and so much information to go through on-site, I thought I would bring a few of the most popular items from the site, and my favorite products all in one place so you can check them out easily.